Which is the difference between microcement and polished concrete?

 What is Microcement Ready to use?

-Do you think it could be a complex process?
-Do you believe that you might need more information to know this type of coating?
+Do you think that you might need more information to know this type of coating?
 Look into it or assess the option of apply the microcement in any of your renovations by taking a look to our article on “How to apply microcement in 4 easy steps?”

 What is polished concrete?